florinpop17/app-ideas/README.md

 | [TrueOrFalse](./Projects/True-or-False-App.md)                     |
 | [Wind Chill](./Projects/Windchill-App.md)                          |

+## Trello Collection Boards

+You can find a collection of all the Trello Boards containing a separate board for each project individually by clicking [here](https://trello.com/appideascollection).
+Clone the board and use it to track your progress on the project you are working.

 ## Contribution

 Any contributions are highly appreciated. :pray: You can contribute in two ways: